 This started a few years ago.
 We (NEO TC) love running on the Laurel Highlands Hiking Trail.
-But it’s the first eight miles that really get our attention.
+We like to concentrate on the first eight miles that really get our attention.

 Mile zero to 8 are the “big hills” on the LHHT.
 And if you run to mile 8, run back to zero, and then repeat it, well, it’s a good little workout.